NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 Resolve compatibility problems step by step

+or

 There is no labelmap editor in Slicer 5.
 Is it possible to keep the Editor module and rename it to LabelmapEditor ?

+or

+Deactivate the three mentioned modules in Slicer 5

 ## Progress and Next Steps